 Monetize WordPress through digital products

 Some popular options include ebooks, online courses, and paid webinars.
-Digital products, particularly in health, fitness, self-development and business – have been huge on the internet for a long while.
+These products, particularly in health, fitness, self-development and business – have been huge on the internet for a long while.
 The quality and competition has improved markedly in recent years though.

 Monetizing a WordPress blog through selling ebooks for example is relatively simple and straightforward.